Khuzestan province: Agriculture

 The abundance of water and the fertility of the soil have made this region a rich and well-endowed land.
-The variety of agricultural products such as wheat, barley, oilseeds, rice, eucalyptus, medicinal herbs; the existence of many palm and citrus farms; the proximity of mountains suitable for raising olives, and of course sugar cane—from which Khuzestan takes its name—all show the great potential of this fertile region.
-In 2005, 51,000 hectares of land were planted with sugar canes, producing 350,000 tons of sugar.
-The abundance of water supplies, rivers, and dams, also have an influence on the fishery industries, which are prevalent in the area.
+The variety of agricultural products such as wheat, barley, oilseeds, rice, eucalyptus and medicinal herbs; the existence of many palm and citrus farms; the proximity of mountains suitable for raising olives; and of course sugar cane all show the great potential of this fertile region.
+In 2005, 51,000 hectares of land were planted with sugar cane, producing 350,000 tons of sugar.
+The province is also Iran's leading producer of dates, with a harvest of about 560,000 tonnes in 2020.
+The abundance of water supplies, rivers, and dams also supports fishery industries.

-The Abadan island is an important area for the production of datepalms, but it has suffered from the invasion of the Iraqi army during the Iran–Iraq War.
+The Abadan island is an important area for the production of dates, but it suffered from the Iraqi invasion during the Iran–Iraq War.
 The palm groves are irrigated by tidal irrigation.
-At high tide, the water level in the rivers is set up and the river flow enters the irrigation canals that have been dug from the river towards the inland plantations.
+At high tide, the water level in the rivers rises and the river flow enters the irrigation canals dug from the river towards the inland plantations.
 At low tide, the canals drain the unused part of the water back to the river.